Lautenschlager-id/transfromage/docs/Events.md

 >**@topic structure**:
 >```Lua
 >{
+>	id = 0, -- The id of the topic.
+>	title = "", -- The title of the topic.
+>	authorId = 0, -- The id of the topic author.
->	-- See the topic structure in the event "cafeTopicList"
+>	posts = 0, -- The quantity of messages in the topic.
->	-- See the message structure in the event "cafeTopicMessage"
+>	lastUserName = "", -- The name of the last user that posted in the topic.
+>	timestamp = 0, -- When the topic was created.
+>
+>	-- The event "cafeTopicLoad" must be triggered so the fields below exist.
->	author = "" -- The name of the topic author.
+>	author = "", -- The name of the topic author.
 >	messages = {
->		[i] = { }
+>		[i] = {
+>			topicId = 0, -- The id of the topic where the message is located.
+>			id = 0, -- The id of the message.
+>			authorId = 0, -- The id of the topic author.
+>			timestamp = 0, -- When the topic was created.
+>			author = "", -- The name of the topic author.
+>			content = "", -- The content of the message.
+>			canLike = false, -- Whether the message can be liked by the bot or not.
+>			likes = 0 -- The quantity of likes in the message.
+>		}
 >	}
 >}
 >```